rajveermalviya/unifrost/README.md

 WebSockets lack by design such as automatic reconnection, event IDs, and the ability to send arbitrary events.

-Because SSE works on top of HTTP, it always stays updated.
-For example HTTP/3 will use QUIC protocol as transport layer that improves data streaming and many more improvements.
+Because SSE works on top of HTTP, HTTP protocol improvements can also benefit SSE.
+For example, the in-development HTTP/3 protocol, built on top of QUIC, could offer additional performance improvements in the presence of packet loss due to lack of head-of-line blocking.

 ## Community:

 Join the #unifrost channel on [gophers](https://gophers.slack.com/messages/unifrost) Slack Workspace for questions and discussions.

 ## Future Goals: